ibm-cloud-docs/codeengine/troubleshoot-app.md

 {: shortdesc}

 When your app isn't behaving as expected, looking at logs and system events can provide information that might help you debug the problem.

+## App limits to consider
+{: #ts-app-limits}

+The maximum number of apps that you can create per project is 20.
+You are limited to a total of 60 revisions for all apps per project. {{site.data.keyword.codeengineshort}} retains only the latest inactive revision of your application in addition to your active app revision.
+Older revisions are deleted.
+See [Updating apps](/docs/codeengine?topic=codeengine-application-workloads#update-app).

+For more information about limits for apps including memory and cpu, see [Limits and quotas for {{site.data.keyword.codeengineshort}}](/docs/codeengine?topic=codeengine-limits).

 ## Getting logs for my apps
 {: #ts-app-gettinglogs}